IBIC/neuropointillist/README.md

 `Makefile` This file contains the rules for running each subjob and assembling the results.
 Note that the executables `npointrun` and `npointmerge` must be in your path environment.
 You can run your job by typing `make -j <ncores>` at the command line in the `sgetest` directory.
 You can also type `make mostlyclean` to remove all the intermediate files once your job has completed and you have reassembled your output (by any method).
 If instead you type `make clean`, you can remove all the rds files also.

 `sgejob.bash` This is the job submission script for processing the data using SGE.
 Note that `npointrun` needs to be in your path.
+The commands in the job submission script are bash commands.

 `runme` This script will submit the job to the SGE and call Make to merge the resulting files when the job has completed.
 It is an SGE/Make hybrid.